perseid2023/steam-deck-tweak/README.md

-Modified ZRAM value to use the size of available memory
+do not use this tweak! it will make your steam deck slow and crash often !

+- change zram-size to `zram-size = ram`
-Add an 8GB disk swapfile as backup
+- add an 8GB disk swapfile as backup

-Makes Linux handle memory pressure better

-Forces CPU into performance mode

-Applies modern Linux memory optimizations
+- change swappiness value to 200
+- set cpu governor to performance
+- enable MGLRU
+- configure memlock limits to 2GB
+- enable ntsync kernel module
+- disable CPU security mitigations (optional)